Planning Your Trip

 Getting Around: Nashville's public transportation system mainly consists of semi-reliable bus service.
 The purple WeGo buses can be found throughout the city and can get you to where you want to go provided you're not in a hurry.
-The Music City Transit Tracker app (only available on iOS) can help make it easier to catch the bus, but honestly using the transit directions option in your favorite maps app (Apple Maps or Google Maps) is just as good, if not better.
+The Music City Transit Tracker app can help make it easier to catch the bus, but honestly using the transit directions option in your favorite maps app (Apple Maps or Google Maps) is just as good, if not better.
 Nashville is a driving city however, so most visitors bring a vehicle, rent a car, or use ride sharing apps.
 Electric scooters are common throughout the busier parts of the city as well and are a popular option for getting around.

 Check out our guide to Nashville's public transportation for more info on the MTA bus system.

 Travel Tip: Nashville welcomes around 16 million visitors annually and a lot of them are long-weekend visitors, meaning travelers tend to show up on Thursday and head home on Sunday.
 That means the city can be surprisingly quiet from Sunday evening through Wednesday.
 If you can plan a visit at that time of the week, you'll find crowds are less of a hassle.
 Or, if you can extend your stay to incorporate one or two of those days, you'll have an easier time booking a reservation at that hot restaurant or getting into a music show.

 For many visitors to Nashville it is all about live music.
 If that's your goal, chances are you won't be disappointed as there are always bands playing somewhere.
 But the city also has plenty of great food to sample as well and a number of top-notch breweries too.
-You'll also find historical places to explore, great shopping, surprisingly great parks, and an array of professional sports teams as well.
+You'll also find historical places to explore, unique shopping, surprisingly great parks, and an array of professional sports teams as well.
 Whether you're coming for just a day or two, or have an extended stay planned, chances are you'll find plenty of things to keep you busy in the Music City.